 What Are the Types of Packaging?

-Packaging refers to the process of encasing a product for protection, convenience, and handling.
+Packaging refers to encasing a product for protection, convenience, and handling.
 Its three different types are-

-- Primary Packaging: This type of packaging is typically the first line of defense for a product.
-It is directly in contact with the product and serves to keep it safe from external elements.
-Primary packaging includes items such as clamshells, shrink wraps, blister packs, and boxes.
+- Primary Packaging: This type of packaging is typically a product’s first line of defense.
+It is directly in contact with the product and keeps it safe from external elements.
+Primary packaging includes clamshells, shrink wraps, blister packs, and boxes.

 - Secondary Packaging: Secondary packaging is the layer of packaging that wraps a group of products together in a single unit.
 It usually refers to cardboard boxes, heavier plastic wraps, and shrink wrapping.
 Secondary packaging helps keep related items together for easy transport and display.